This page provides tips on how to choose an executive coach – and provides information about my Executive Coaching practice.

 - Why choose me as your coach?
 More about my coaching philosophy and experience:

 - I listen – Seek first to understand, then to be understood.
 People today are too busy talking over one another.
 Truly listening and understanding each other is sorely missing in much of today’s dialog.
 I’ve got two ears and one mouth, and I use them in that proportion.

 - I’ve walked in your shoes – I know that managing and leading today is hard and messy because I’ve done it.
 The challenges are immense: complex matrix organizations, nonstop demands on your time, working with remote teams or bosses across time zones, communication technology that invades every space and moment of your day, to say nothing of finding work/life balance.
 Make sure your coach really understands this world and can offer practical, not theoretical, advice.

 - I am global – I am fluent in Mandarin and Spanish and have spent more of my working career outside the USA (primarily in China and Europe).
 I appreciate the nuances of different cultures, because I’ve worked through them.

-- I serve as a senior sales trainer and design thinking coach, which I actively bring into my coaching practice.
+- I worked for years as a senior sales trainer and design thinking coach, which I actively bring into my coaching practice.
 Sales is about persuasion, interpersonal influence and being strategic in your interactions to achieve your goal: these are increasingly critical skills as you rise in in the ranks.
 Design Thinking is about empathy, asking the right questions/reframing the problem, and actively testing, gaining feedback and iterating to the final solution: a powerful formula for personal/professional change.